Step-by-Step rpact Tutorial

 Stopping for futility

 So far, the sequential design would only stop at an interim analysis if we can reject \(H_0\).
 It is also possible to stop for futility, for example, based on a \(\beta\)-spending function.
-We can directly compare the previous design with a design where we stop for futility.
-Just as we are willing to distribute our Type I error rate across interim analyses, we can distribute our Type II error rate across looks, and decide to stop for futility when we can reject the presence of an effect at least as large as 0.5, even if we are then making a Type II error.
+We can directly compare the previous design with a design where we allow stopping for futility.
+Just as we are willing to distribute our Type I error rate across interim analyses, we can distribute our Type II error rate across looks, and decide to stop for futility when we can reject the presence of an effect at least as large as 0.5, even if we may then be making a Type II error.

 Screenshot of the rpact input for an beta-spending function.